 City Point, the oldest part of Hopewell, was founded in 1613 by Sir Thomas Dale for the Virginia Company.
 Its strategic location on a bluff overlooking the confluence of the James and Appomattox Rivers ensured a key role in Virginia’s history.

 A Revolutionary War skirmish took place on its banks.
 General Ulysses S. Grant directed the ten-month Siege of Petersburg from the grounds of Appomattox Plantation.
 Overnight the tiny village became one of the world’s busiest ports, supplying 100,000 Union troops.

-A free walking tour map and guide is available at the Hopewell Visitor Center and the City Point Early History Museum at St. Dennis Chapel.
+A free walking tour map and guide are available at the Hopewell Visitor Center.